Alais555/YogurtBootstrap/README.md

 # YogurtBootstrap

-Bootstrap 4 Yogurt Website
+Bootstrap 4.5.3v Yogurt Website

 ## Usage

-This website is for web design.
-This website is made by Bootstrap 4.5.3v and is mobile responsive.
-It's purpose for the user is to just be for show such as layout for future websites for my employers or anyone.
+Website for the user is to look at for layout and web design.
+The Yogurt is fake and website is not functional for user as it should be.
+Will probably make it more functional in the future.

 ## Languages